Batch Edit :batchedit_:

 The Batch Edit interface resembles the WorkBench grid editor, offering functionalities such as copy, paste, sort, fill up, fill down, etc. For more details, see the Workbench documentation.

-:bulb: Note: Columns with non-editable fields appear grayed out.
+Note: Columns with non-editable fields appear grayed out.

-If you need to revert back to the original data during editing, click the Revert button at the top right of the screen.
+To revert back to the original data during editing, click the Revert button at the top right of the screen.
 Once you are satisfied with your changes, click the Validate button in the top-right area of the Workspace screen.

 Viewing Results